-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 45 years unexpired, the residence will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a property with over one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 45 years left, the residence will be worth the same as a freehold for many years ahead.

 Lender | Requirement |